Communicating possible scenarios during room selection

 Due to the limited nature of on-campus rooms, students should communicate options in their groups for plans if their top preference becomes unavailable.
 These plans may include different buildings or splitting the group.
 Specific housing assignments are not guaranteed until the housing selection process has been completed.

 Clarifying expectations for living situations before selecting roommates is an important factor in having a successful year in the residence hall.
-Questions to consider include level of cleanliness, bedtimes, amount of socializing and noise, and more.
+Questions to consider include cost of housing, level of cleanliness, bedtimes, amount of socializing and noise, and more.

 Selecting on-campus housing with the intention of moving off campus

-Students who attempt to withdraw from on-campus housing after completing the online housing application and Housing License Agreement may face large cancellation fees.
+Students who request to cancel on-campus housing after completing the Step 3: Select may face cancellation fees as outlined in the Housing License Agreement (HLA).
 Before committing to living on campus, consider if on-campus or off-campus housing is the best personal fit.